 Nancy brings years of wisdom of enabling change in an organisation in how teams interact.
 With a focus on Agile practices, she has helped numerous clients make the transition from outdated mechanics that cause dysfunction.
 A long-time practitioner of Agile for embedded systems and hardware development in regulated industries, she currently trains and coaches modern Agile approaches like Mob Programming, Agile Hardware, and Lean Enterprise.

-Martin Suchanek – Metrics
+Martin Suchanek – Data and Analytics

-Greg Hookey – Mobile Applications and Strategy
+Greg Hookey – Mobile Applications Strategy

 Greg has been working in systems engineering and software engineering for over 15 years.
 Being a very early adoptor of mobile technology, he has been providing top tier mobile solutions in a variety of market spaces for over 8 years.
 His skill set covers all aspects of modern mobile development, and he excels at both iOS and Android.
 Prior to mobile development, Greg’s previous experiences have been in prototyping and product development of high performance network devices and server solutions on Unix/Linux.

 Farshad is an innovative technologist with twenty years of experience in software design and development, network and system architecture, management, and technical instruction.
 With a keen interest in security from the start, he has become an expert in that aspect of computing and communication over the last decade.
 His experience includes positions at and contracts with IBM, Cisco, Motorola, and many others.
 He currently manages the security team at a leading global financial institution, and is continuing a thirteen year stint as an instructor at BCIT where he shares his passion for information and network security, helping others build a career in this exciting field.
 He is also the security correspondent for CFAX radio, a Vancouver OWASP Chapter Leader, a CISSP designate, and a UBC CS alumnus.